 6. Install security software

-Take the time now to update Windows, in particular, and all of the other applications and software installed on your machine.
+Take the time now to update Windows, in particular, and all other applications and software installed on your machine.

-Minimally, make sure automatic updates for Windows are enabled.
-If “Microsoft Update” is offered, enable it, so that you’re receiving updates to all Microsoft applications installed on your machine, as well as the operating system.
+Make sure automatic updates for Windows are enabled.
+If “Microsoft Update” is offered, enable it to receive updates to all Microsoft applications installed on your machine, as well as the operating system.
 Check for updates repeatedly until there are no more updates available.2

-Keeping your software updated is an important part of keeping your machine safe from malware that exploit bugs that exist in the software on your machine known as “unpatched vulnerabilities“.
-Updates are regularly issued to fix those bugs, thereby patching those vulnerabilities.
+Keeping your software updated keeps your machine safe from malware that exploits bugs in the software on your machine, known as “unpatched vulnerabilities“.
+Updates are regularly issued to fix those bugs.

-Of course there’s always more – but this is a good start towards basic protection.
-Setting up these safety nets will help protect your investment, your data, your time, and your peace of mind.
+Of course there’s always more, but this is a good start towards basic protection.
+These steps will help protect your investment, your data, your time, and your peace of mind.